ENMeval 2.0.5 Vignette

 # Buffer all occurrences by 500 km, union the polygons together

-# (for visualization), and convert back to a form that the raster package
+# (for visualization), and convert back to a form that the terra package

 # can use.
 Finally, we reproject the buffers back to WGS84 (lat/lon).